A Functional Medicine Perspective on Gout

-- Omega-3 fatty acids, such as fish oil, 1- 2 capsules or 1 tablespoons of oil daily, to help decrease inflammation and promote general health.
-Cold water fish, such as salmon or halibut, are good sources.
+- Omega-3 fatty acids, such as fish oil.
+Take 1- 2 capsules or 1 tablespoon of oil daily to help decrease inflammation and promote general health.
+Coldwater fish, such as salmon or halibut, are good sources.
 Essential fatty acids inhibit leukotriene production, which are fatty molecules of the immune system that contribute to inflammation.

 - N-acetyl cysteine, 200 mg daily, for antioxidant effects.

-- Vitamin C, 500 – 1,000 mg daily, as an antioxidant.
+- Vitamin C, 500 – 1,000 mg daily, for antioxidant support.
 In one study, higher vitamin C intake was independently associated with a lower risk of gout.

 - Methylsulfonylmethane (MSM), 3,000 mg twice a day, to help decrease inflammation.

 - Cat’s claw (Uncaria tomentosa) standardized extract, 20 mg 3 times a day, for inflammation, immune, and antibacterial/antifungal activity.
-Cat’s claw may worsen certain conditions, such as leukemia or some autoimmune disorders.
-Cat’s claw may also interact with many different medications.
-Talk to your doctor.
+Cat’s claw may worsen certain conditions, such as leukemia or some autoimmune disorders and may also interact with many different medications.
+Talk to your doctor before using.

-- Bromelain (Ananus comosus), for pain and inflammation.
-Bromelain can increase the blood thinning effect of certain medications such as aspirin and Coumadin.
+- Bromelain (Ananus comosus) and Turmeric (Curcuma longa), inflammation.
+Both can increase the blood thinning effect of certain medications such as aspirin and Coumadin.